-Moving to a nearby neighborhood allows you a constant access to your new home.
+Moving to a nearby neighborhood allows you constant access to your new home.
 The good news is that you can take multiple trips to your new place to prepare it for a move-in day.
 If there are repair works taking place, you can supervise them regularly without major troubles.
 Also, instead of renting a large moving truck, you can squeeze your belongings into a smaller vehicle and transport them during those visits.

 Your family’s routine won’t change completely

 It’s no secret that moving to a new home poses great changes and challenges.
 But, on the bright side, if a new home is located a couple of blocks away from the old one, your family won’t go through a difficult adjustment process.
-You’ll be seeing your friends just like before and going to your favorite places, bars and restaurants.
-Sticking to your habits and regular routine as much as possible may reduce negative effects of the move in the long run.
+You’ll be seeing your friends just like before and going to your favorite places, bars, and restaurants.
+Sticking to your habits and regular routine as much as possible may reduce the negative effects of the move in the long run.
 Luckily, your new surroundings will be quite similar to your previous neighborhood so you won’t have to deal with culture shock.
 What’s more, you can make new acquaintances while staying in touch with your loved ones who happen to be within driving distance.

 Friends will be available to help you out

 Without a doubt, your friends will be willing to assist you with your household move.
-They won’t mind spending some good time with you and grabbing a pizza afterwards.
+They won’t mind spending some good time with you and grabbing a pizza afterward.
 Ask your friends to step in whenever you need an extra pair of hands.
 If you gather some good friends of yours, the entire experience may turn into a fun adventure.
 Although you’ll be seeing your friends after the move, it’s a unique opportunity to create some new memories.